WebReflection/Database/README.md

 **SQL is optimized on core level** which is **something Web Developers are missing** when it comes to performances.

+Moreover, **JavaScript itself changed** over these years **as well as HTML**, the argument *we cannot be stuck behind SQLite* is pointless out of a company that is updating the major version every few weeks.

 Accordingly, I don't care about these decisions, **all I care is about Web Development** and since nobody else complained that much about SQLite out there, I do believe even if W3C decided it's deprecated **it will last for very long time** in all Chrome, Opera, and Webkit/Safari browsers ... aka: mobile!

 This project is to simply few common tasks over the *not so bad* interface W3C defined already few years ago.